 It has been a priority to try to ease congestion rather than contribute to it.

-Over the Summer of 2020, and ready for the new academic year in September, all the Infants from Pre School to Year 2 will move into the Junior site.
+During the Summer of 2020, all the Infants from Pre School to Year 2 moved into the Junior site.
 There is ample room fit for purpose here as we will occupy the spaces of both Beardwood House and 290 Preston New Road.